 Visual Studio has a native integration to consume Azure Cosmos DB Change Feed functionality using Azure Functions.
 It’s easier now to develop and debug an Azure function locally that’s consuming Azure Cosmos DB Change Feed on Azure.
 See an end-to-end working example and learn more in this video.

 Azure Cosmos DB Graph API generally available

-This release provides improved performance and reduced latency with the use of third-party Gremlin connectors, support for Python and PHP platforms, and a preview of a .NET library for performant bulk import operations.
-Learn more on the Azure Blog.
+This release provides improved performance and reduced latency with the use of third-party Gremlin connectors, support for Python and PHP platforms and a preview of a .NET library for performant bulk import operations.
+Learn more from the Azure Blog.

 Azure Cosmos DB: lower initial price point available for unlimited collections

 In February 2017, we lowered the entry point for unlimited containers, making the cost much more efficient.
 Later, in December 2017, we announced that unlimited containers had an entry point that’s even more cost effective.
 Instead of provisioning 2,500 request units per second (RU/sec) as a minimum, you can now provision an unlimited collection at 1,000 RU/sec and scale in increments of 100 RU/sec.
 With unlimited containers (collections), dynamically scale your provisioning from as low as 1,000 RU/sec to millions of RU/sec with no limit on storage consumption.

 Currently open to all customers and partners worldwide, Azure Cosmos DB is now a part of the Azure preview in France, letting you deploy services and test workloads against Azure Cosmos DB in the latest Azure regions.
 Azure Cosmos DB offers the same enterprise-grade reliability and performance with the industry-leading comprehensive service-level agreements (SLAs) to support the mission-critical apps and workloads of businesses and organisations in France.
 Sign up for the Azure France preview.